 \section{Complete graphs}

 The graph $ K_3 $ is a weakly pervasive graph, since $ \Forbs(K_3) $ is the class of all forests.
-In~\cite{Leveque12}, L\'{e}v\^{e}que et.\ al.\ proved that $ K_4$ is also a weakly pervasive graph.
+In~\cite{Leveque12}, L\'{e}v\^{e}que, Maffray, and Trotignon proved that $ K_4$ is also a weakly pervasive graph.
 In this section, we prove that $ K_5 $ is not a weakly pervasive graph, and thus is not any $ K_n $ for $ n\geq 5 $.

 \begin{lemma} Let $ G $ be a triangle-free subdivision of $ K_5 $.
 If all the subdivisions of $ K_4 $ in it are of types 2, 3, and 4, then $ G $ has one of the following forms: \begin{enumerate}[label=(\roman*)] \item type A: edges of a $4$-cycle in $ G $ are not subdivided at all, and any other edge is subdivided at least once. \item type B: edges of a $5$-cycle in $ G $ are not subdivided at all, and any other edge is subdivided at least once. \end{enumerate} See Figure~\ref{fig:sd-of-K5}.